nazufel/wizter/README.md

 2021/06/15 18:25:11 # -------------------------------------- #
 ```

-Here is a complete batch of wizards retreived from the database and sent to the cleint upon reqeust.
+Here is a complete batch of wizards retrieved from the database and sent to the client upon request.
 Let's look at the client by accessing its logs.

 ```sh
 kubectl logs wizards-client-66cfb96b7f-9g5z5